 Wouldn’t it be nice, though, if once in awhile your co-workers stepped back themselves to see the company’s products from your vantage point?
 Maybe then they would understand why you can’t always give them what they want, and why sometimes what they’re asking for is — what’s the gentlest way to say this? — nuts!

 But they don’t step back, do they?
-Which means you spend a lot of your day as a product manager fielding absurd requests, shaking your head, and then pointing to a calendar.
+This means you spend a lot of your day as a product manager fielding absurd requests, shaking your head, and then pointing to a calendar.
 In fact, maybe “product manager” isn’t even the most appropriate title you could have.
 Maybe it’s one of these…

 What Product Managers Could Also Be Called